 Like the original series, the chief selling point of Star Trek Beyond is the impeccable synergy between all crew members.

 With shame, I admit I watched Gene Roddenberry’s original series without ever catching his greater message.
-It did affect me subtly, I tend to be “international” in many of my viewpoints.
-But it wasn’t till the proliferation of the Internet that I learnt that Star Trek was Roddenberry’s vision of a world without racial or colour differences.
+In some ways, the series did affect me subtly, I tend to be “international” in many of my viewpoints.
+But it wasn’t till the age of the Internet that I learnt Star Trek was Roddenberry’s vision of a world without racial or colour differences.
 A world in which conflict is resolved through (Vulcan-like) discussion and cooperation, not war.
 And in the case of Star Trek Beyond, also a world in which sexual orientation is irrelevant.

 Check out my other snappy movie reviews!